jayshreek3/jayshreek3/README.md

-Hey, welcome to my GitHub spot!
+Hey, welcome to my GitHub!
 This is where I play around with code and build things that make me happy.
 Take a look around, and if you want to chat about anything, just give me a shout! 😊

 <!---